- Part A General information

 (ii) the options available to you under the Tax File Number legislation; and

-(d) a copy of the Code of Banking Practice.
+(d) a copy of the Banking Code of Practice.

 31.3 Where these terms and conditions confer a discretion on NAB, NAB will exercise that discretion reasonably and in accordance with its legitimate business interests.

-32.1 In addition to the other changes NAB may make to these terms and conditions, NAB may change any other terms and conditions (including by imposing new fees or charges, changing the amount, type or method of calculation of fees and charges payable).
+32.1 In addition to the other changes NAB may make to these terms and conditions, NAB may change any other terms and conditions (including by imposing new fees or charges, or changing the amount, type or method of calculation of fees and charges payable).

 NAB will make any changes in accordance with any applicable legislation and industry codes.
 If you do not accept any change we make, you can ask NAB to close your Account.
 You will need to pay any outstanding balance in order to do this.

 32.2 If the Account is not used for a period, the length of which is dependent upon the amount of money in the Account, the crediting of interest (if any) and issue of statements to you, if applicable, will end and access will be restricted, or the Account will be closed and any credit balance in the Account will be repaid to you, or transferred to the Commonwealth Government.